-Root Cause: Incorrect settings in WordPress.
+- Root Cause: Incorrect settings in WordPress.

 - Way to Discover: Review the website in a browser, use the Screaming Frog app to crawl the website.

-	- Resolution Options: Set permalinks to Post name in WordPress (Settings > Permalinks), use the SEOPress plugin to further and optimize URLs.
+- Resolution Options: Set permalinks to Post name (WordPress Dashboard > Settings > Permalinks), using SEOPress to further optimize URLs.